Kishorek78/To-Do-Application/README.md

 ### Frontend Deployment
 1. Build the project: `npm run build`
-2. Deploy the `dist` folder to platforms like Vercel, Netlify, or GitHub Pages
+2. Deploy the `dist` folder to platforms like Netlify, or GitHub Pages

 ## 🔒 Security Features